shapeshed/jekyll.shapeshed.com/_posts/2006-04-11-a_framework_for_creating_a_digital_strategy_for_a_growing_business.md

 ---
 layout: post
 title: Creating A Digital Strategy For A Growing Business
-excerpt: Forming an online strategy can be a daunting task.
+description: Forming an online strategy can be a daunting task.
 Typically the task is given to individuals who do not have a huge amount of experience in the digital environment.
 But by following a simple process good results can be achieved without the need for technical expertise.
 categories:  [Strategy]
 ---
 ## The process